 High Level List

-Using information gathered from consultations, academic profile, results of self evaluations and college visits, we develop a target list of 8-15 schools at which to apply.
+Using information gathered from consultations, academic profile, standardized testing, results of self evaluations and college visits, we develop a target list of 8-15 schools at which to apply.
 As in the High Level List, the schools will be balanced in selectivity ensuring a range of appropriate schools.
 Early acceptance policies have become more complicated in recent years.
 We'll review them all and provide guidance on how to apply to each school, based on your particular hopes and requirements.

 The Common Application has a limited space in which to present your activities and interests.
 We provide guidance on how display your accomplishments within the confines of the application.
-Our goal is that your application is authentic, shows genuine interest in the school you are sending it to, and tells the true story about you in a way that gets noticed by admissions officers.
+Our goal is that your application is authentic, shows genuine interest in the schools you are sending it to, and tells the true story about you in a way that gets noticed by admissions officers.

 The college application essay is the one opportunity on the application to speak to the reader in your own voice.
 At Midwest we feel very strongly that the voice of the essay be the student's.
 We provide brainstorming sessions to get the wheels turning, essay evaluation and editing.
 We cover the Personal Statement, the very shortest supplements, and everything in between.
 Our goal is that the essays you submit to colleges truly reflect your individuality and are both moving and personal.
 We'll help draw out your voice, but we won't speak for you.